dgalcius/tlenv/README.md

-# Groom your app’s Ruby environment with rbenv.
+# TeXLive distro (LaTeX) selection with ltenv.

-Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
-Put rbenv to work with [Bundler](http://bundler.io/) for painless Ruby upgrades and bulletproof deployments.
+Use ltenv to set a LaTeX version for your application and guarantee that your development environment matches production.

 **Powerful in development.** Specify your app's Ruby version once, in a single file.
 Keep all your teammates on the same page.
 No